 A "Spokane Connected Communities Project" from the U.S. Department of Energy will demonstrate a mix of grid interactive efficient buildings (GEBs).
-Activities of the project include planning and outreach as well as the development, deployment, and field testing of hardware (e.g. equipment controls, HVAC systems, solar PV, EV charging stations, battery storage, etc.) in the Spokane area (US Department of Energy, 2022).
-The City Department of Community, Housing, and Human Services also administers a Single Family Rehabilitation

-Program that supports homeowners to complete various projects, including energy efficiency improvements (City of Spokane, 2025).
+Activities of the project include planning and outreach as well as the development, deployment, and field testing of hardware (e.g. equipment controls, HVAC systems, solar PV, EV charging stations, battery storage, etc.) in the Spokane area (United States Department of Energy, 2022).
+The City Department of Community, Housing, and Human Services also administers a Single Family Rehabilitation Program that supports homeowners to complete various projects, including energy efficiency improvements (City of Spokane, 2025).
 Since almost 48% of the city's housing units were built prior to 1960, additional incentives and programs to retrofit buildings will assist community resiliency to extreme heat and wildfire smoke.
-Based on prior surveys by the Gonzaga Climate Center, home-based efforts are likely to be more welcomed by residents than resilience hubs (Vogel, 2023).
+Based on prior surveys by the Gonzaga University Institute for Climate, Water, and the Environment, home-based efforts are likely to be more welcomed by residents than resilience hubs (Vogel, 2023).